atomix/atomix.github.io/atomix/docs/getting-started.md

 ## Bootstrapping a new Cluster

 The first step with Atomix is to bootstrap a cluster.
 An atomix cluster consists of stateful distributed resources such as maps, queues, and groups, and a set of [replicas] through which resources are created and operated on.
 Each replica maintains a copy of the state of each resource created in the cluster.
-State is stored according to a configurable [StorageLevel] and state changes are replicated according to a given [ConsistencyLevel][CommandConsistencyLevel].
+State is stored according to a configurable [`StorageLevel`][StorageLevel] and state changes are replicated according to a given [`ConsistencyLevel`][CommandConsistencyLevel].

 Clusters can contain both *active* and *passive* replicas.
 Active replicas take part in the processing of state changes while passive replicas are kept in sync in order to replace active replicas when a fault occurs.
 Typically, an Atomix cluster consists of 3 or 5 active replicas.
 While Atomix embeds inside your clustered application, the number of nodes participating in the Atomix cluster does not need to match that of your application, allowing your application to scale independant of Atomix.